Publisher profiles and Buyer visibility

 - Click Save.

-Changes are published to the Marketplace if the state of the profile is "Published" and may take from 30 to 60 minutes to populate.
-From the details page of a profile, click Preview to see what your profile looks like to buyers in the Marketplace.
+If the profile is "Published," changes are published to the Marketplace and may take from 30 to 60 minutes to populate.
+From a profile details page, click Preview to see what your profile looks like to buyers.

 To publish or unpublish a child profile:

-Toggle between "Published" and "Unpublished" under the "State" column.
+Under the "State" column, toggle between "Published" and "Unpublished".
 Once you publish a parent profile, it cannot be unpublished.
-To remove your network from the Marketplace completely, you can change your buyer visibility settings.
+To remove your network from the Marketplace, change your buyer visibility settings.

 Options for buyer visibility include: